 You can upgrade to macOS Sierra on your Mac computer, leaving OS X 10.11 behind.
 This is a walkthrough of what’s new in macOS Sierra and the more recent macOS Sierra 10.12.5 update.

-Apple made a major change with macOS Sierra last year and continues to add features to your Mac with macOS Sierra 10.12.5.
+Apple made a major change with macOS Sierra last year and continues to add features and fixes to your Mac with macOS Sierra 10.12.6.

 Here is a list of reasons to install macOS Sierra and reasons not to, which can help you decide if these features are worthwhile.